CaptainDaVinci/Kharaghpur-Winter-of-Code-2017/README.md

 ## Summary

 Kharagpur Winter of Code was a wonderful experience, I would like to thank [Raghav Jajodia](https://github.com/jajodiaraghav) and [Aniq Ur Rahman](https://github.com/Aniq55), the mentors for the project, working with them was a pleasant experience.
-In total, I made 19 pull requests out of which 17 were closed.
-I would have loved to contribute more to these projects and many more but had my semester exams during that period.
+In total, I made 19 pull requests and 14 commits.
+I would have contributed more to these projects and many more but had my semester exams during that period.

 All in all, I think KWoC is an excellent way for a novice to get started in open source projects.